 To Monitor the N.C.
-Legislature and Enhance Its Accountability to the Public hroughout its life, the Center has focused on the actions of the legislature - monitoring votes, documenting actions, ranking the effectiveness of all 170 members, explaining the legislative process, and above all, attempting to translate all of this into measures of accountability.
+Legislature and Enhance Its Accountability to the Public process, and above all, attempting to translate all of this into measures of accountability.
 The Center has monitored the legislature in four main ways: the six editions of Article II, major research reports, regular Insight articles, and reporting how the legislators voted on all public bills.